zeeshanali/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 ## Mount the Lustre\* file system

 A compute client must mount the Lustre* file system to be able to access data in the file system.
-Before attempting to mount the file system on your Lustre* clients, make sure the Intel® Manager for Lustre* client software has been installed on each client node.
+Before attempting to mount the file system on your Lustre* clients, make sure the Integrated Manager for Lustre* client software has been installed on each client node.
 See [Configuring Clients](Install_Guide/ig_ch_07_configure_clients.md) for more information.

 A client can mount the entire file system, or mount a file system sub-directory.